Best Western Plus St. Charles Inn

 - Complimentary breakfast

 - Complimentary full breakfast, choice of breads, cereal, fruit, hot eggs, hot breakfast meat, other hot items, yogurt, juice, and coffee

 - Fax machine

 - Computer available

 - Ice/vending machines

-- Free parking, (no trailers)
+- Free parking, No oversized vehicles.

-- Exercise facility, 24-hour
+- Exercise facility, 24 Hour

 - Universal gym